Space-time fractional equations and the related stable processes at random time: Generalized fractional equations

-When in the equation \eqref{telegrafo generico} only two time derivatives appear we can rewrite the problem, for $\alpha, \nu \in \l 0,1 \right]$ as
+When in the equation \eqref{telegrafo generico} only two time derivatives appear we can rewrite the problem, for $\alpha, \nu \in \left( 0,1 \right]$ as

-For $\alpha = 2\nu$, $\nu \in \l 0, \frac{1}{2} \right]$ the reader can recongnize in \eqref{duederivate} the standard form of the classical fractional telegraph equation, investigated from a probabilistic point of view in \citet{ptrf} (for $n=1$ and $\beta =1$) and in \citet{toaldo} (for $n \in \mathbb{N}$ and $\beta \in \l 0,1 \r$).
-In view of Theorem \ref{teorema principe} is it not difficult to prove the following result. \begin{coro} The solution of the fractional Cauchy problem \eqref{duederivate} is given by the law of the process
+For $\alpha = 2\nu$, $\nu \in \left( 0, \frac{1}{2} \right]$ the reader can recongnize in \eqref{duederivate} the standard form of the classical fractional telegraph equation, investigated from a probabilistic point of view in \cite{ptrf} (for $n=1$ and $\beta =1$) and in \cite{toaldo} (for $n \in \mathbb{N}$ and $\beta \in \left( 0,1 \right)$).
+In view of Theorem \ref{teorema principe} it is not difficult to prove the following result. \begin{coro} The solution of the fractional Cauchy problem \eqref{duederivate} is given by the probability density of the process

 where

 for $H_1^\alpha$ and $H_2^\alpha$ independent stable subordinators. \end{coro} \begin{proof} The proof of this result can be carried out by repeating the arguments of Theorem \ref{teorema principe} and will not be reported here.
 It is sufficient to assume that $\lambda_1 = 1$, $\lambda_2 = 2\lambda$, $\lambda>0$ and $\lambda_j = 0$ for $j>2$. \end{proof}